CA (613) 212-2225 | US (720) 994-8779 [email protected]

 Small group instruction enables educators to differentiate their teaching.
 They can provide more support for struggling readers while offering enrichment for advanced readers.

 In smaller groups, educators can provide more personalized feedback for students.
-This helps children understand their learning strengths and areas for improvement, fostering a growth mindset.
+This helps children better understand their learning strengths and areas for improvement, fostering a closer relationship with their teachers.

 Many states and provinces across North America are implementing evidence-based reading instruction policies.
 There is enough proof to show that when such instruction is delivered in play-based settings, it helps early learners engage with the lessons and retain the taught concepts.